 Rebuilding is the process of restoring data to a hard drive from other drives in the array.
-Rebuilding applies only to fault-tolerant arrays such as RAID 1.
+Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 10, and RAID 5 array.
 To replace the old drive, make sure to use a new drive of equal or greater capacity.
 The procedures below assume a new drive is added to replace a failed drive to rebuild a RAID 1 array.